atlasinfos/PasaGlProject/README.md

 Symfony Standard Edition
 ========================
+okokokokokoko
 Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
-If you want to learn more about the features included, see the "What's Inside?" section.

-This document contains information on how to download and start using Symfony.
+If you want to learn more about the features included, see the "What's Inside?" section This document contains information on how to download and start using Symfony.
 For a more detailed explanation, see the
 [Installation chapter](http://symfony.com/doc/current/book/installation.html)